How Can I Help?: Creating a Routine with Chores

 We explained the state we were in: There is a lot to do in our home, and we all need to chip in to make it work.
 We observed that what we had been doing wasn’t working.
 And we pointed out that if Mom and Dad were tired from doing too much housework, we didn’t have time or energy to enjoy activities as a family, like baking, cooking delicious meals, exploring the ravine, playing outside, throwing the baseball, and so on.
 This provided the natural motivation for them to help.

 Then we proposed the chore solution.
 Our children immediately grasped the simplicity of it, and appreciated the fairness of this new system.
-We made it clear that with their help, our home would be cleaner and easier to live in, and that we would have more time to enjoy the positive aspects of quarantine (and life!) together.
-We let them ask questions, and mostly they wanted to know whether they got to pick the lunch menu when they were on food preparation.
-My answer was, “Yes, for the most part.”
-(With a little guidance, so as to avoid Mac and Cheese every single day.)
+We made it clear that with their help, our home would be cleaner and easier to live in, and that we would have more time to enjoy life together.
+We let them ask questions, and mostly they wanted to know whether they got to pick the dinner menu when they were on food preparation.
+My answer was, “Yes, you get a vote.”
+(With my oversight, so as to avoid Mac and Cheese every single day.)

 I wrote the jobs on a piece of paper on the refrigerator to help us all have respect for the system, and added “Floors, mudroom, bathroom, and toy clean-up: Everyone” just to make sure they understand it is also a task that needs to get done.
 This way, everyone continually sees that this is now an important part of our home and that the jobs will be rotated fairly.

-For laundry, our nine-year-old can get clothes out of the dryer, fold them, divide them into stacks, and distribute them to the individual bedrooms, where each person puts their own away.
-I’m sure he could run the washer and the transfer to the dryer, but I remember too vividly shrinking some of my mom’s sweaters in the dryer when I was a child, and I’ve been reluctant to leave this possibility in his hands!
-Our seven-year-old is fully capable of the same, but the clothes aren’t as nicely folded.
-Our five-year-old gets overwhelmed quickly by a big pile of laundry, and tends to need me to sit with her while she folds, helping her fold larger clothes.
-I also help her carry the large laundry basket upstairs and manage the bigger piles of clothes as they go to everyone’s room.
+For laundry, our nine-year-old could get clothes out of the dryer, fold them, divide them into stacks, and distribute them to the individual bedrooms, where each person puts their own away.
+I’m sure he could run the washer and the transfer to the dryer, but I remember too vividly shrinking some of my mom’s sweaters in the dryer when I was a child, and I was reluctant to leave this possibility in his hands!
+Our seven-year-old was fully capable of the same, but the clothes weren’t as nicely folded.
+Our five-year-old got overwhelmed quickly by a big pile of laundry, and tends to need me to sit with her while she folds, helping her fold larger clothes.
+I also helped her carry the large laundry basket upstairs and manage the bigger piles of clothes as they go to everyone’s room.
 If I had a younger child, they would be my “assistant” in this category—helping me fold, making a stack of rags, sorting out the clothes into piles, and carrying individual items to bedrooms.
 Even a two-year-old can participate!

-For food preparation, I’ve been interested to observe that our seven-year-old accomplishes more than our nine-year-old.
+For food preparation, I was interested to observe that our seven-year-old accomplished more than our nine-year-old.
 This seems to have less to do with age and more to do with a willingness to make mistakes.
-Our seven-year-old will happily make quesadillas in the toaster and shrug if they burn or bake cookies and forget the eggs.
-This has been a very important insight!
+Our seven-year-old happily made quesadillas in the toaster and shrugged if they burned or baked cookies and forgot the eggs.
+This was a very important insight!
 And one I would not have been able to make without this simple framework for our chores.
-With this knowledge, our seven-year-old is a handy sous chef, and she is also independent in the kitchen to prepare meals.
-I make sure she checks in with me for all stove and oven related activities, knowing she tends to pay less attention to detail!
-For our nine-year-old, I continue to prompt him to think for himself, to interpret recipes on his own, and emphasize a friendliness to error (“Looks like cookies baked with twice as much butter still taste pretty good!”).
-Our five-year-old tends to be more of a “sous chef” in the kitchen as I prepare the meals.
-And this would work for younger children and toddlers, too, who are extremely capable of many activities in the kitchen, including setting the table, chopping and peeling fruits and vegetables, and mixing ingredients.
+With this knowledge, our seven-year-old was a handy sous chef, and she was also independent in the kitchen to prepare meals.
+I made sure she checked in with me for all stove and oven related activities, knowing she tended to pay less attention to detail!
+For our nine-year-old, I continued to prompt him to think for himself, to interpret recipes on his own, and emphasize a friendliness to error (“Looks like cookies baked with twice as much butter still taste pretty good!”).
+Our five-year-old tended to be more of a “sous chef” in the kitchen as I prepared the meals.
+And this worked for younger children and toddlers, too, who are extremely capable of many activities in the kitchen, including setting the table, chopping and peeling fruits and vegetables, and mixing ingredients.

-The dishes are straightforward, although, again, I have been interested to see how individual personalities reveal themselves!
-Our nine-year-old is very independent with dishes, and I am impressed at how he will persevere with very dirty pots (eggs in a cast iron skillet defeat even me!).
-Our seven-year-old is very competent practically speaking, but needs help understanding standards—what a clean pot actually looks like—and I frequently need to remind her not to empty a dirty dishwasher!
-Our five-year-old is independent with this, also, but needs help with the dirtiest pots and putting dishes in the dishwasher efficiently.
-She also tends to become overwhelmed by a full sink.
+The dishes are straightforward, although, again, I was interested to see how individual personalities reveal themselves!
+Our nine-year-old was very independent with dishes, and I am impressed at how he would persevere with very dirty pots (eggs in a cast iron skillet defeat even me!).
+Our seven-year-old was very competent practically speaking, but needed help understanding standards—what a clean pot actually looks like—and I frequently needed to remind her not to empty a dirty dishwasher!
+Our five-year-old was independent with this, also, but needed help with the dirtiest pots and putting dishes in the dishwasher efficiently.
+She also tended to become overwhelmed by a full sink.
 For children younger than this, I would assign table-clearing tasks (one dish at a time!), and put them at the sink with a safe stool.
 If the sink is filled with a little water and dish soap, they can scrub the dirtier dishes, which may need another scrub from a parent when they are done!
 All ages are capable of emptying the dishwasher, although the littlest ones may only put away the child-size dishes in the low cabinets.

 My suspicion was correct.
 The genius of this plan is in its simplicity.
 Our children respect the fairness of the division of labor.
 In fact, they still can’t decide which is the best and which is the worst of the jobs.
 It rotates often enough but not too often.
 And it gives me someone to rely on for almost every task I have to do regularly in our home.
 There is a lot that I can fully turn over to them with various degrees of expectations and difficulty based on their age and skill level.